Zhang-XC/dioxin-models/README.md

 ## Introduction
 We propose a novel approach for reconstructing the history of polychlorinated dibenzo-*p*-dioxin (PCDD) and polychlorinated dibenzofuran (PCDF) pollution from municipal solid waste incinerators (MSWIs) with unknown past emissions.
 The proposed methodology relies on the search for technical and operational data on the pollution source in archives, the extraction of representative data from the scientific literature, and the use of kinetic models of the formation and decomposition of PCDD/Fs within combustion chambers.
 This new methodological tool allows to estimate the MSWI’s stack emission and relative profile of seventeen PCDD/F congeners over time.

 The model focuses on 17 toxicologically relevant PCDD/F congeners.
-It considers the formation and decomposition of PCDD/Fs in the furnace, and their formation, removal, and phase distribution in air pollution control devices (APCD).
+It considers the formation and decomposition of PCDD/Fs in the furnace, and their formation, removal, and phase distribution in air pollution control devices (APCDs).
 The model consists of two components:
-* An **emission profile model** that estimates the fraction of each PCDD/F congener in total PCDD/Fs
+* An **emission profile model** that estimates the fraction of each PCDD/F congener in total PCDD/Fs,
-* An **emission quantity model** that estimates the total amount of PCDD/Fs
+* An **emission quantity model** that estimates the total amount of PCDD/Fs.

 ## Prepare data
-Simulation settings are defined in `config.yaml`.
-Congener-specific input data should be placed in the appropriate subdirectory under `data/` as CSV files, depending on the selected model:
+Please define the simulation settings in `config.yaml`.
+Place tabular input files in the appropriate subdirectory under `data/` as CSV files, organized as follows:

-* **Profile model:** Input files should be placed in `data/profile_model/` and named using the format `{device_index}_input.csv`, where `device_index` is the index of the air pollution control device starting from `1`.
-Use `0_input.csv` to specify input data before the first device.
+* **Profile model:** The CSV files should contain the reference congener profiles before and after each APCD.
+Place the files in `data/profile_model/`.
+There should be one input file for each APCD defined in `config.yaml`.
+Please follow the format `{device_index}_input.csv` for naming, where `device_index` is the index of the APCD starting from `1`.
+Use `0_input.csv` to specify the congener profile before the first device.

+If your device configuration requires additional files (e.g., via `adjust` settings), make sure to specify their paths in `config.yaml` and prepare these files accordingly.

-* **Quantity model:** Input data should be placed in `data/quantity_model/` and named `input.csv`.
+* **Quantity model:** There should be one CSV file containing yearly input data required by the model.
+Place the file in `data/quantity_model/` with the name `input.csv`.

-Both the YAML configuration file and the CSV input files must follow the format and naming conventions of the existing examples.
+Both the YAML configuration file and the CSV input files must follow the format of the existing examples.
 Refer to the inline comments inside these files for instructions.

 ## How to run